-According to the Solar Energy Industries Association, in 2015, Massachusetts had 1,020 MW of solar energy installed, ranking it sixth nationwide.
-When all solar in the state is combined, there is enough energy produced to power 163,000 homes.
+According to the Solar Energy Industries Association, in 2019, Massachusetts had 2,582 MW of solar energy installed, ranking it eighth nationwide.
+When all solar installations in the state are combined, there is enough energy produced to power 436,415 homes.
 Discover how Massachusetts’ supportive solar policies and incentives have led to significant solar development in the state.

 To determine a grade for each state, our researchers and solar experts analyzed data on crucial solar-advancement criteria from the following sources:

 - Rebates, Tax Credits, and Tax Exemptions from Database of State Incentives for Renewables & Efficiency;